I-NERGY/DeepTSF/README.md

 * ```day_first``` (default true), whether the date has the day before the month in timeseries file.

-* ```multiple``` (default false), whether to train on multiple timeseries.
+* ```multiple``` (default false), whether the file used to extract the main series uses multiple file format.
+If true, the user could use multiple and / or multivariate series.
 This applies to the main time series.
 Covariates can be multivariate, but the number of time series must be the same as the main time series.
 The only exception to this is if we have multiple time series and a single past or future covariate.
 In this case, we consider this series to be the covariate to all the main time series.

 ## Data pre-processing